How to Dispose of a Christmas Tree Responsibly

 Firewood

 Christmas trees can be chopped into firewood for wood burners or outdoor fires.
-The needles create a satisfying crackle, making them perfect for cosy winter evenings.
+The needles create a satisfying crackle as they burn, which is why many people save them for cosy winter evenings by the fire.

 Replanting, recycling or re-purposing your Christmas tree is a small but meaningful step towards a greener future.
 Whether you’re supporting wildlife, enriching your soil or simply reducing waste, each choice helps extend the life of something once central to your celebrations.